-- Stephen Kulmar (Chairperson) Independent, Non-Executive (appointed 15 April 2014) - Joycelyn Morton Independent, Non-Executive - Peter Henley Independent, Non-Executive (retired 23 August 2016. - David Foster Independent, Non-Executive - Andrew Stevens Independent, Non-Executive - Belinda Gibson Independent, Non-Executive(appointed 1 July 2016)
+- Stephen Kulmar (Chairman) Independent, Non-Executive - David Foster Independent, Non-Executive - Andrew Stevens Independent, Non-Executive - Belinda Gibson Independent, Non-Executive (until 1 February 2018) - Joycelyn Morton Independent, Non-Executive (until 1 February 2018)

-The Managing Director, James Marshall, was also invited to Remuneration and Nomination Committee meetings, as required, to discuss senior executives' performance and remuneration packages but does not attend meetings involving matters pertaining to himself.
-Mr Marshall departed from Thorn as the Managing Director on 21 April 2017.
+The Managing Director is invited to Remuneration and Nomination Committee meetings, as required, to discuss senior executives' performance and remuneration packages but does not attend meetings involving matters pertaining to himself.
+Mr James Marshall departed from Thorn as the Managing Director on 21 April 2017.
+Mr Peter Forsberg was appointed as the Acting Chief Executive Officer on 21 April 2017.
+Mr Tim Luce commenced in his role as Chief Executive Officer on 15 February 2018 and was appointed the Managing Director of Thorn on 19 February 2018.

-The performance of the directors were evaluated during the 2016-2017 financial year.
+The performance of the directors was evaluated during the 2017-2018 financial year.